elanmed/tree.nvim/README.md

 - Refresh the tree (`TreeRefresh`)

 #### `<Plug>TreeDelete`
-Delete the file or directory under the cursor:
+Delete the file or directory under the cursor or visual selection:
 - Recursively delete directories and their contents
 - Trigger the `User TreeDelete` autocommand after deletion
 - Refresh the tree (`TreeRefresh`)